-Typically the word "Will" refers to "Last Will." but not the "Testamentary bequest."
+Typically the word "Will" refers to the "Last Will." but not the "Testamentary bequest."
 Suppose you are referring to "Will" as a "Bequest" (which is the true meaning).
-In that case, traditional Islamic law restricts Testamentary Bequest to one-third for the poor, needy, charity, etc. The remaining two-thirds of a total estate (tarikah) is distributed among Islamic legal heirs as per Muslim succession law.
-Generally under secular law, there is no restrictions in making a testamentary bequest you can make part of your Will except for tax consequences, and also, testamentary freedom may be restricted to some extent due to forced heirship requirements which may be applicable in handful of countries.
-The other notable difference in Secular law is, anyone including legal heirs can receive Testamentary Bequest generally but under Islamic religion, the Islamic heirs (who are beneficiaries) cannot receive Testamentary bequest based on Hadith (Sunan Ibn Majah 2714, Book 22, Hadith 20 that states: "Allah (Subhanahu Wa Ta alla) has given each person who has rights his rights, but there is no bequest for an heir."
+In that case, traditional Islamic law restricts Testamentary Bequest to one-third for the poor, needy, charity, etc. The remaining two-thirds of a total estate (tarikah) is distributed among Islamic legal heirs per Muslim succession law.
+Generally, under secular law, there are no restrictions in making a testamentary bequest you can make part of your Will except for tax consequences, and also, testamentary freedom may be restricted to some extent due to forced heirship requirements which may be applicable in a handful of countries.
+The other notable difference in Secular law is, anyone including legal heirs can receive Testamentary Bequest generally, but under the Islamic religion, the Islamic heirs (who are beneficiaries) cannot receive a Testamentary bequest based on Hadith (Sunan Ibn Majah 2714, Book 22, Hadith 20 that states: "Allah (Subhanahu Wa Ta alla) has given each person who has rights his rights, but there is no bequest for an heir."
 This means you cannot bequeath to your spouse, children, parents, and grandparents; those are Islamic heirs (warith).
 Islamically, You can bequeath up to one-third as a part of your Islamic Will or Trust to any relatives or non-relatives who are not your Islamic heirs, needy people, Muslim registered charitable organizations or associations, mosques, the Muslim community, or world community at large, etc.

-What is Hiba in Islam? and are Gifts allowed in Islam?
+What is Hiba in Islam?
+And are Gifts allowed in Islam?

 What is the common misconception about Gifts, Bequests, and Inheritance?